IronAttorney/dispatchula/README.md

 and must include all event types it wishes to handle in the template parameter list for `EventSubscriber`.

+An `EventSubscriber` cannot repeat template argument types as this would equate to subscribing to the same event multiple times.
+Aliased types are treated as repeated types.

 The derived subscriber class will then need to implement one handler function called `handle_event` per event type in the template parameter list `EVENT_TYPE_LIST` for the `EventSubscriber` base class.